efi1/neureality/README.md

 A JUnit-compatible XML report is automatically generated during test execution.

 * Where it's saved:
-The report file is created in a directory called:
+The report file is generated in the ./reports/ directory, which is dynamically created during test execution.
-./reports/

 ### Automatic Generation